-For non-profit organizations, contact Erika Rodriguez at (213) 740-9647 if you are interested in our Partner Program.
+For non-profit organizations, contact Erika Rodriguez, Associate Director of Employer Relations and Administration at (213) 740-9647 if you are interested in our Partner Program.

-Apply for the Partner program by completing our online form.
+Apply for the Partner Program by completing our online form.
 Once the form is received and processed, we will contact you to finalize the sponsorship details.
-If you have any additional questions, please contact Erika Rodriguez at (213) 740-9647.
+If you have any additional questions, contact Erika Rodriguez at (213) 740-9647.

-The USC Career Center understands that diverse and talented students are critical to your success.
-To help you facilitate your diversity and inclusion programs, we are proud to offer our Partner Program members the ability to join our Diversity Forum.
+The USC Career Center understands that diversity is critical to an organization’s success.
+To help facilitate your diversity and inclusion programs, we are proud to offer our Partner Program members the ability to join our Diversity Forum.
 Members of the Diversity Forum enjoy the following benefits:

-- Individual year-end meeting with the Internship & Experiential Learning team to review recruiting strategies.
+- Individual kick-off and year-end meeting with the Employer Relations and Research and/or the Internships and Experiential Education team to review recruiting strategies.

-This one-of-a-kind package is only available as an add-on for our existing Partner Program members.
-For specific questions regarding the Diversity Forum, contact the Internship and Diversity Program Advisor at (213) 740-9105.
+This one-of-a-kind package is available only as an add-on for our existing Partner Program members.
+For specific questions regarding the Diversity Forum, contact Gina Ibrahim, Internship and Diversity Programs Advisor at (213) 740-9105.

-Your donation goes directly toward USC Dream Dollars Scholarships, quality career programming, and Career Center resources for our students and alumni.
+Your donation goes directly towards the USC Dream Dollars Scholarships, quality career programming, and Career Center resources for our students and alumni.

 USC Dream Dollars Program

-Your partnership also contributes to the Career Center’s efforts to provide meaningful career resources, such as our Dream Dollars scholarship program.
+Your participation in our Partner Program contributes to the Career Center’s efforts to provide meaningful career resources, such as the Dream Dollars scholarship program.

 The USC Dream Dollars program aims to assist students by financing career exploration in the non-profit and government fields.
 Last summer, the USC Career Center offered the USC Dream Dollars scholarship to 10 undergraduate students.
 Here is what students had to say about their experience: